 "What you do is put some moisturizer on the back of your hand and then take a highlighting stick (I've used both the Clinique Chubby Stick Sculpting Highlight ($27) and the Wet n Wild, which is less expensive—both have worked equally well), and rub it into the moisturizer.

 "Then, apply the highlighter stick with the moisturizer still on it to your face.
 It creates a beautiful, soft, amazing glow.
 I may just try mixing the highlighter with my foundation to see if I can get this glow all over my face—but that may just be too much.
-[Ed. note: She is so my mother.
-Ha!]
 Anyway, I wanted to let you know about this because it's truly one of the best."

 So with my stick adrip with moisturizer, I took my finger, tapped it on the tip, and nervously began spreading it on top of my cheekbones and eventually up to my temples and brow bone.
 Then, I repeated the process so I could lightly hit my other favorite spots to highlight: my chin, my Cupid's bow, and the bridge of my nose.

 So what' the bottom line here?
 Thanks to my mom, I have now discovered the single best way to apply highlighter along with the single best drugstore highlighter.
-Talk about killing two birds with one stone, right?
 Of course, you don't necessarily need to use these exact products to achieve similar results (my mom and I have both strayed with success), so below, I've included more moisturizers and more highlighter sticks vouched for by my mom, fellow Byrdie editors, and me.
 Keep scrolling to shop our favorites!

 This is my mom's holy-grail moisturizer (a cool, gel-cream hybrid boasting loads of hyaluronic acid), and considering she has better skin than I do, it best become yours, too.

-A great option for the dehydrating tendencies of summer, this plumping, hydration-packed cream from Sunday Riley has made its way into my regular routine and instantly makes skin feel 100 times better than it did pre-application.
+A great option for the dehydrating tendencies of summer, this plumping, hydration-packed cream from Sunday Riley has made its way into my routine and instantly makes skin feel 100 times better than it did pre-application.
 Thanks, hyaluronic acid, papaya enzymes, and tamarind extract!